What Is a Resume?

-2. Add Data Visualization Tool
+2. Add a Data Visualization Tool

 Aside from following an organized resume format or layout, you may also add data visualization tools to the document.
-Pie charts and bar charts allow you to showcase skills and your corresponding competence in them without resorting to using blocks of text.
+Pie charts and bar charts allow you to showcase your skills and corresponding competence in them without resorting to using blocks of text.
 Data visualization tools or illustrations help make your resume less boring and more eye-catching.